dakotaoswald/my-new-repo/readme.md

 * **Polymorphism/ override:** The example method is called during the runtime to change the string for the Terarria class.

-* **Encapsulation:** The getter and setter method in the Terraria class is used to set a rating and retreive it later on.
+* **Encapsulation:** The getter and setter method in the Terraria class is used to set a rating and retrieve it later on.